IMPORTANT: The plagiarism policy information provided herein supersedes any other plagiarism policy information found in this course shell.

 Any cheating in courses, on credential evaluations or exams, or plagiarism shall result in an F for the course.

 Plagiarizing Threaded Discussions: If a student plagiarizes a threaded discussion post and it is his/her first offense, the student will receive a warning and zero points for that threaded discussion.
-The second time a student plagiarizes a threaded discussion post he/she will receive a grade of "F" for the course.
+The second time a student plagiarizes a threaded discussion post the student will receive a grade of "F" for the course.

 In portfolio assessment, plagiarism or falsifying documentation will result in dismissal from the portfolio process and no refund of money.
 If the plagiarism has occurred in 6 credits or less, the student would not be able to reapply for portfolio assessment for one year.
 If it has occurred in 6-12 credits, the student shall be barred from resubmitting for two years.
 If it has occurred in 13 credits or more, the student shall be barred from resubmitting for five years.